Arseni1919/Learning_DRL/README.md

 In general, the idea is that IL is somehow surprisingly can be ok.
 The authors are unsure exactly why is that a case, probably because of the magic of the PPO's surrogate objective.

 #### General Comments on the Paper
-THe authors used very complicated language.
+The authors used a very complicated language.

 ### ROMA (2020)